carlosgim/Open_Radiac/README.md

 AMCalc Program - Version 1.0 03/09/2015

-A simple algorithm for the transport of gamma rays in a medium
+A simple algorithm for study the transport of gamma rays in a medium

 Written by Carlos A. Gimenez, Natural and Exact Science Faculty
                               Northeastern University of Argentina,